 Over the next couple of decades a bewildering array of 500mm and 600mm gauge railways sprang up, partly as a result of a treaty provision outlawing the construction of standard gauge railways until after the completion of the Tangier to Fez railway, which did not open until the 1920s.

 Today, however, Morocco has a network of almost 2000km of standard gauge railways which serve the more populated coastal area in the north and the more important inland cities.
-There is an international link with Algeria, at present used only by freight services.
-Ambitious proposals for the extension of the network include a new high speed rail link between Casablanca and Tanger, planned to open in 2015.
+An international link with Algeria is out of use.
 All the former narrow gauge railways have ceased operation, although many traces remain.